penberg/pstore/Documentation/pstore-file-format.md

 ## 1. File Structure

+A P-Store file consists of:

+ * a header,
-A P-Store file consists of a header, a table index, a column index (one for each table), and a set of data segments (one for each column) which hold the actual values of a column.
-A segment is a set of extents allocated for a single column and an extent is a contiguous area of storage allocated from the file system.
-Whether an extent is physically contiguous on disk or not is up to the backing filesystem.
+ * a table index,
+ * a column index (one for each table),
+ * and a set of data segments (one for each column).

+A segment is a set of extents allocated for column data.
+An extent is a contiguous area of storage allocated from the file system that may or may not be physically contiguous on disk depending on the backing filesystem.

 ### 1.1 Header